 - 8 ounces mushrooms, chopped

-- 2 cups grape tomatoes, sliced in half
+- 2 cups grape or cherry tomatoes, sliced in half

 - Salt and pepper